bssrdev/wilderhood/_posts/2015-08-5-Chorla Ghats.markdown

 <p>Goa is a great place for a glamour photo shoot.</p>

-<p>Given that the tag cloud of #beaches, #swimsuit, #sun, #spray, #sand et al have sufficient representation both in our mind space as well as cyber space, it is time to look at an alternate take for a glamour shoot in Goa.</p>
+<p>Given that the tag cloud of #beaches, #swimsuit, #sun, #spray, #sand et al have sufficient representation both in our mind space as well as cyber space, it is time to look at an alternate take for a glamour shoot, in Goa.</p>

 <p>Welcome to the Chorla Ghats!</p>